ntustison/Histograms/Text/stitched.md

-assumptions are appropriate for the domain in which N3/N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new image features from being generated, it is not clear what effects N4 parameter choices have on the final segmentation solution, particularly for those algorithms that are limited to intensity-only considerations and not robust to the aforementioned MR intensity nonlinearities.
+assumptions are appropriate for the domain in which N3/N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new image feanottures from being generated, it is not clear what effects N4 parameter choices have on the final segmentation solution, particularly for those algorithms that are limited to intensity-only considerations and not robust to the aforementioned MR intensity nonlinearities.